Graduates FAQs

 International candidates

 We welcome applications from international candidates.
-However it is essential that you have the right to work full time in the UK at the start date of the programme (this will be early September 2025).
+However it is essential that you have the right to work full time in the UK at the start date of the programme (this will be early September 2026) and for the entire duration of the programme.
 We will check this with you and it will be a condition of any offer we make that we are satisfied your right to work is in place before you join.
 We are unlikely to progress applications where sponsorship is required to obtain a Tier 2 (general) visa as we expect to be able to fill all our roles with candidates who have the right to work in place.

 Online assessment